Open Positions at Literary Arts

 Writers in the Schools Apprentice: WITS is offering paid apprenticeship opportunities for writers of color.
 Self-identified writers of color who do not currently have the experience necessary to be a lead teacher with Writers in the Schools and would like to gain that experience, please consider applying to our apprentice program.
 Applications are accepted on a rolling basis.
 Visit this page for more information about applying.

-Development & Marketing Internship (Summer 2017): We’re seeking an intern to assist the Development & Marketing department with administrative support.
-This is a great opportunity to gain experience in many aspects of nonprofit arts administration, particularly in event planning and documentation.
-Internships are three months long, with a time commitment of 8-10 hours per weeks.
-The internship will take place at Literary Arts’ downtown office.
-To apply, submit a cover letter and resume by email to Literary Arts’ Donor Relations Assistant at email@example.com.
+Development & Marketing Internship (Fall 2017): We’re seeking an intern to assist the Development & Marketing team with our year-end giving campaign.
+This position will report to and work closely with the Donor Relations Assistant to plan and execute an $18,000 giving campaign.
+This is a great opportunity to gain experience in many aspects of nonprofit arts administration, particularly in fundraising and social media marketing.
+To apply, submit a cover letter and resume by email to Literary Arts’ Donor Relations Assistant at firstname.lastname@example.org.